JayWood/the-seo-framework/readme.txt

 * At long last, something that was planned for almost half a year, **Author SEO** has finally been included, this affects all posts, yet no pages.
 * As the issue of the incorrect title length has finally been found, this update glorifies its plugin's **title counter** once more.
 * Also, many minor **translation improvements** have been put in place on many places.
 And **WPML compatibility** has received a rework, now all canonical URL's in the sitemap and front-end are always correct.
-* And for developers, with the code expanding rapidly, this update brings new light to the code by **reorganizing the code into dedicated classes**.
+* And for developers, with the code expanding rapidly, this update brings new light to the code by **reorganizing the code into dedicated classes** including major refactorization.

 **SEO Tip of the Update:**
 /